wyleung/ngs_performance/logs/report.md

 see log in [transfer-via-vm.log](transfer-via-vm.log).

-In an alternate setup where we transfer directly from shark to the [`virdir`](virdir.cloud.sara.nl), we see a constant/stable connection.
+In an alternate setup where we transfer directly from shark to the `[virdir]`(virdir.cloud.sara.nl), we see a constant/stable connection.
 The dataset is 78514052 bytes large (75GB), time take for this transfer: 33:37 min (mm:ss).

 The average speed in this setup was 38926 B/s (38.01 MB/s)